himanshuhsn/Gravity/README.md

 # Gravity

+This is the backend service for the [gravity-frontend](https://github.com/himanshuhsn/Gravity-Frontend).

 ## Game Description
 - This game is similar to the famous tic-tac-toe game, but has different rules, hence requires different strategy to win.
 - At first you will be greated with 7*7 board.